Historic Mount Olive Cemetery -

 St. Peter’s colored cemetery at Second and Union

-African Union Church of this city, and they intend to remove the bodies in
+Union Church of this city, and they intend to remove the bodies in the

-the cemetery to the Mt.
-Olive cemetery, west of Silverbrook Cemetery and
+cemetery to the Mt.
+Olive cemetery, west of Silverbrook Cemetery and outside

-outside the city limits.
-Zion cemetery, which is in the same vicinity, will
+the city limits.
+Zion cemetery, which is in the same vicinity, will not be

-not be removed.
+removed.
 Johnathan Chippy is chairman of the board of trustees.
-The
+The cemetery

 four months.
 Plain pine boxes were to be provided if original coffins not